Skip to main content

 Check with verbose output (shows the compiler command being run)

-mops check src/main.mo --verbose
+mops check --verbose

 Treat warnings as errors

-mops check src/main.mo -- -Werror
+mops check -- -Werror

 Arguments

 One or more paths to Motoko files to check.
-At least one file is required.
+When omitted, all canister entrypoints from mops.toml are checked.

 Options